geodeepak/Seismolive/What's-New-in-ObsPy-1.1.md

 This document details significant new features and changes in ObsPy `1.1.0`.
 The [Full Changelog](#full-changelog) at the end is more comprehensive.

 Documentation and resources for this version can (as always) be found at: https://docs.obspy.org

 ---

+> Aside from the occasional change and new feature, there **never was any formal funding** for ObsPy and it has been developed by enthusiastic volunteers, mostly from academia.
+If you use ObsPy, please consider [acknowledging](https://github.com/obspy/obspy/wiki#acknowledging) us so we can justify investing time into it.

+---

+---